azapi | October 2025 | |

 .¶

 All requests to the API MAY have request identifiers to uniquely identify them.
-The API client (PEP) is responsible for generating the request identifier.
-If present, the request identifier SHALL be provided using the HTTPS Header X-Request-ID
+The PEP is responsible for generating the request identifier.
+If present, it is RECOMMENDED to use the HTTPS Header X-Request-ID

 POST /access/v1/evaluation HTTP/1.1 Authorization: Bearer mF_9.B5f-4.1JqM X-Request-ID: bfe9eb29-ab87-4ca3-be83-a1d5d8305716

-header MUST include a request identifier in the response.
-The request identifier is specified in the HTTPS Response header: X-Request-ID
+When an Authorization API request contains a request identifier the PDP MUST include a request identifier in the response.
+It is RECOMMENDED to specify the request identifier using the HTTPS Response header X-Request-ID

 .
 If the PEP specified a request identifier in the request, the PDP MUST include the same identifier in the response to that request.¶